 You obviously have a huge commitment to both analog and home recording.
 I mean, your entire house is basically a studio.
 What got you into this?
 Most musicians don't take things this far...

 JF: I guess I started noticing how much better I liked recordings that people did on tape more than I did recordings that people were making when they started doing them on computer.
 I started asking questions and reading books and magazines and noticing that the whole approach to recording in the '60s and the early '70s was far superior to the approach now — both in terms of fast execution, producing results, being able to make a record quickly and being able to come out with a good sounding record — at least in rock music.
 Electronic music is the only thing that's flourished in the digital age.
 It seems like you don't have people making rock records that sound as good as Master of Reality or Led Zeppelin II or things like that — there's a warmth there and an atmosphere there that you just don't get.
-Ryan and I read something by Joe Boyd [Tape Op 60] where he was saying that a big part of the reason that recordings had so much atmosphere and vibe in the '60s, was that they'd have the people all playing in one room — they wouldn't be playing in isolation booths.
+Ryan and I read something by Joe Boyd [Tape Op #60] where he was saying that a big part of the reason that recordings had so much atmosphere and vibe in the '60s, was that they'd have the people all playing in one room — they wouldn't be playing in isolation booths.
 With the microphones placed right, the bleed in between the instruments was what was creating the atmosphere and what our ears register as being the vibe.
 That's something that's lacking when everybody's recording everything separately.
 Ryan was telling me about some people doing recordings where they'll do the toms separate from the snare and hi-hat [laughing], and things go to crazy extremes.
 But generally people do a lot of close mic'ing and they don't want any bleed, you know?
 So we're trying to incorporate more distant mic'ing and things like that — trying to incorporate the space and the air into the recording.
 Any room, no matter if it has a lot of bounce in it, or if it's a small room, that space is still gonna translate into some kind of vibe, you know?
 So, we started paying more attention to how people were doing it in the '60s.
 The '60s were coming out of the period of time when engineers really had to learn how to do it one hundred percent with the mic and no bullshit.
 We had gotten into a lot of weird habits in the Chili Peppers, like using a lot of compression and isolation booths and not having enough atmosphere.
-On the solo records, we started contradicting everything that the engineers who Ryan and I had been around were doing, and started doing everything the opposite of how they were doing it as much as...
+On the solo records, we started contradicting everything that the engineers who Ryan and I had been around were doing, and...